lxe/llavavision/README.md

 ![Screenshot](screenshot.gif)

-A simple "Be My Eyes" web app with a llama.cpp/llava backend created in about an hour using ChatGPT, Copilot, and some minor help from me, [@lxe](https://twitter.com/lxe)
+A simple "Be My Eyes" web app with a llama.cpp/llava backend created in about an hour using ChatGPT, Copilot, and some minor help from me, [@lxe](https://twitter.com/lxe).
+It describes what it sees using [SkunkworksAI BakLLaVA-1](https://huggingface.co/SkunkworksAI/BakLLaVA-1) model via [llama.cpp](https://github.com/ggerganov/llama.cpp) and narrates the text using [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).

 Inspired by [Fuzzy-Search/realtime-bakllava](https://github.com/Fuzzy-Search/realtime-bakllava).

 ### Getting Started

+You will need a machine with about ~5 GB of RAM/VRAM for the q4_k version.

 #### Set up the llama.cpp server